Henry S. Lansing: Post-War years

 After the war, he was brevetted to Brigadier General on March 13, 1865, for "faithful and meritorious services during the war".
-Lansing then worked for the American European Express and spent several years in Paris as their representative and on 1876, was a auditor of the Philadelphia Centennial.
+Lansing then worked for the American European Express and spent several years in Paris as their representative and on 1876, was an auditor of the Philadelphia Centennial.
 He also was active in veterans affairs, being in the George G. Meade Post No. 1 of the Grand Army of the Republic since January 29, 1879.
 Lansing died on April 13, 1882, and was buried at St. Mary's Episcopal Church, Burlington, New Jersey.